Facebook beats in Q2 with $9.32B revenue despite slower user growth

 PayPal growing faster than expected

 Facebook’s hot streak continued with a strong Q2 2017 earnings report.
 It earned $9.32 billion and $1.32 in GAAP actual EPS, compared to estimates of $9.2 billion revenue and $1.13 EPS.
-Revenue growth was 44.7% year-over-year, compared to 59% in Q2 2016, indicating that revenue is slowing down as Facebook warned investors that it was running out of space to show ads in the News Feed.
+Revenue growth was 44.7% year-over-year, compared to 59% in Q2 2016, indicating that revenue is slowing down in line with Facebook’s warning to investors that it was running out of space to show ads in the News Feed.

+For reference, here’s how Facebook’s revenue growth has declined as it reaches maximum ad load

-That revenue came from Facebook’s 2.01 billion monthly users, which grew 3.6% from 1.94 billion users last quarter when its growth rate was 4.3%.
-Facebook’s share price closed at $165.61 before earnings were announced, and dropped 1.19% immediately after earnings were announced to hover around 163.64 in after-hours trading.
+That revenue came from Facebook’s 2.006 billion monthly users, which grew 3.4% from 1.94 billion users last quarter when its growth rate was 4.3%.
+Facebook now has 1.32 billion daily active users, up from 1.28 billion in Q1. and up 17% year-over-year.
+Facebook’s share price closed at $165.61 before earnings were announced, and after a shortlived fall, jumped 1.35% after earnings were announced to hover around $167.85 in after-hours trading.

+Facebook’s profits reached $3.894 billion in Q2, up 71% year-over-year.
+That means Facebook made more profit than Google for the first time in history — though Google’s Q2 profit only slumped to $3.524 billion because it was slapped with a $2.7 billion anti-trust fine from the EU, which it will appeal.

 During Q2, Facebook began testing a free version of its Workplace enterprise collaboration suite.
 This could become a powerful funnel into the paid version of the software, which may evolve into a significant revenue source for Facebook.
 The company hit Facebook hit 5 million advertisers, and says 1 in 5 videos shared are Live.